-We operate one central "Category Marketing Operational Review Board" ("CMOR") which is responsible for reviewing and approving innovations across the Company.
-Our research and development team is centralized, allowing us to leverage our investment in research development across our markets, thus maximizing our ability to generate successful innovations efficiently.
+Since then, we have operated a dual governance process with a "Central Monthly Operating Review Board" ("CMOR") which is responsible for reviewing and approving innovations across the Company in our core areas that stretch across multiple markets.
+"Local Monthly Operating Reviews" ("LMOR") occur within each market on areas within local control.
+Our research and development team has global and local teams.
+This allows us to leverage our investment in research development across our markets where scale can be achieved and move fast within individual markets to address local tastes, thus maximizing our ability to generate successful innovations efficiently.